 Aside from complaints about the inflatable airplane footrest being delivered with a hole or leaking after only a couple of uses, the biggest complaint is getting it to fit properly as a child airplane seat extender.
 There are several complaints about not being able to fit in the space once it’s inflated or that it moves around too much.

 In the first instance, it likely has too much air in it to get it down onto the floor between the two seats.
-In the second, there’s not enough air in it.
+In the second, there’s not enough air in the toddler airplane bed.

 The solution is to fill it most of the way, put it in place then perform some crazy yoga moves to get your head down to the valves to fill it the rest of the way.